DanielOgorchock/ST_Anything/README.md

 Note: The ST_Anything v1.6 release was created on 2017-02-11 to make sure everyone can still get back to the original ThingShield-only code if necessary.
 Note: If you want the old ST_Anything v2.2 code, please pull it by the v2.2 release number and follow the old v2.2 ReadMe
-Note: ST_Anything v2.7 was built using the Arduino IDE v1.8.2.
+Note: ST_Anything v2.8 was built using the Arduino IDE v1.8.3.
 Please make sure to upgrade your IDE.

-Turn your Arduino UNO/MEGA/MKR1000 or NodeMCU ESP8266 into a Anything you can imagine!
+Turn your Arduino UNO/MEGA/MKR1000, NodeMCU ESP8266, or ESP32 into a Anything you can imagine!
 ST_Anything is an Arduino library, sketch, and Device Handlers that works with your hardware to create an all-in-one SmartThings device.
 - Arduino with SmartThings ThingShield
 - Arduino with W5100 Ethernet shield
 - Arduino with W5500 Ethernet shield